H4wking/genetic_algorithms/README.md

 * `MPI_FOR_DOUBLE` - boolean to choose double bit or integer methods

 Function for optimization is given in `function.cpp` file.
-There are few examples of functions provided and `function_for_testing` is used in all methods.
+There are few examples of functions provided and `function_for_optimization` is used in all methods.
 You can use any formula you need.

 ## Description of functions using double bit method as example